Teachers and Staff

 Adam Bernstein

-Adam grew up in Baltimore, MD and was a student at McDonogh School and the University of Virginia.
-While at UVA, he studied anthropology and global sustainability, and joined us on Eleuthera as a CEIS intern in 2015.
-He has spent time studying and working on environmental issues in Hawai’i, New Zealand, the wider South Pacific, the Spanish Basque Country, and, of course, the Caribbean.
-Most recently, he worked for a global forestry consulting firm based in Washington, D.C., before rejoining the Island School community in June 2019 to work for the Educational Programs department.
-Adam is currently the Beach House Dorm Head, Literature and Writing teacher, and Head of the Exercise Program.
+Adam grew up in Baltimore, Maryland, and received his Bachelor’s degree in anthropology and global sustainability from the University of Virginia.
+He has spent time studying and working on environmental issues in Hawai’i, New Zealand, the wider South Pacific, the Spanish Basque Country, and the Caribbean.
+Most recently, he worked for a global forestry consulting firm based in Washington, D.C., before rejoining the Island School community in June 2019 to work for our Visiting Programs.
+Adam is the Dean of Faculty at The Island School and also directs the morning exercise program, the semester mentor program, and teaches Creative Writing & Storytelling.
 In his free time he enjoys surfing, freediving, trying to improve his Spanish, and playing music.
 He is also a certified meditation teacher.

 George Clarke